manjunathh-xyz/yolang/docs/index.md

 ## Project Status

-Kexra is in active development.
+Kexra v0.6.0 introduces the Kexra Runtime and Kexra Studio web IDE.
+The language now supports booleans, logical operators, for-loops with ranges, break/continue, and nil-safe access.

 See the [roadmap](roadmap.md) for upcoming features.

 ## Community